 - Morning: Hunt for vintage and antique holiday decorations at Tobacco Barn.

 - Noon: Crush your holiday gift list with a shopping day in downtown Asheville.
 Learn about Asheville’s quirky history while checking out the eclectic shops with the Asheville Urban Trail as your guide.

 - Night: Find a favorite nook at Battery Park Book Exchange to enjoy some bubbly and a book-themed grazing board.

-- Morning: Fill up that mug you bought from East Fork yesterday with a cup of coffee at GRIND.
+- Morning: Fill up that mug you bought from East Fork yesterday with a cup of team from High Climate Tea.